PhaseJumps: fast computation of zeros from planar grid samples: Numerical Evaluation

 When $g$ decays fast and $L/\delta$ is moderately large, the effect of the last truncation is very mild (and standard practice in Gabor analysis).
-To approximately simulate input functions $F$ at grid points $\lambda=\delta k + i\delta j$, we simply simulate the vector $(c_{j,k})_{j,k=-L/\delta,\ldots,L/\delta}$.
+To approximately simulate input functions $F$ at grid points $\lambda=\delta k + i\delta j$, we simply simulate the vector $(c_{j,k})_{j,k=-L/\delta,\ldots,L/\delta-1}$.
 See \cite[Section 5.1]{efkr24} for additional support for these approximations.
 We carried out the computations with GNU Octave \cite{octave} and the LTFAT toolbox \cite{ltfat}.
+Code reproducing the experiments can be accessed at \url{https://github.com/gkoliander/phase_jumps}.